Efficient Simulation and Calibration of the Rough Bergomi Model via Wasserstein Distance: Numerical tests

-The calibration results for European put and call options are summarized in Table \ref{tab: wass calibration}.
-The third and fourth columns report the average time per iteration and the total number of iterations completed, respectively.
-The in-sample pricing errors are presented in columns 5-8, while the out-of-sample errors are shown in columns 9-12.
-We define the following error metrics:
+where $\bmtheta^{\ast}$ denotes the calibrated parameter vector.
+The RMSE measures the overall pricing accuracy, while MaxAPE records the worst-case relative error.
+The in-sample pricing errors are presented in columns 5-6, while the out-of-sample errors are shown in columns 7-8.